Framer Review 2026: AI Website Builder Guide

 What Is Framer?
 (And Why It Is Not Just a Prototyping Tool Anymore)

-What makes Framer stand apart from every other builder in 2026 is the canvas.
-Where Webflow gives you a structured, box-model-driven editor and Squarespace gives you templates with constrained customization, Framer gives you a freeform design surface.
-You place elements where you want them.
-You control spacing, typography, and layout with the precision of a design tool, not the constraints of a page builder.
+Framer's main differentiator is the canvas.
+Where Webflow gives you a structured, box-model-driven editor and Squarespace gives you templates with constrained customization, Framer emphasizes a design-tool-like surface.
+You control spacing, typography, layout, effects, and responsive breakpoints inside the same hosted publishing environment.

 This matters because the gap between design and implementation has always been where quality dies.
 You design something beautiful in Figma, then spend hours trying to recreate it in a builder that fights you on every pixel.
 Framer closes that gap because the builder is the design tool.